About Saint Joseph

 We don’t know much about Saint Joseph except what is mentioned in the Gospels.
-Joseph was the husband of the Blessed Virgin Mary and the foster-father of Jesus.
 Holy Scripture proclaims him as a “just man,” and the Church has turned to Joseph for his patronage and protection.
 “He was chosen by the eternal Father as the trustworthy guardian and protector of his greatest treasures, namely, his divine Son and Mary, Joseph’s wife,” says St. Bernardine of Siena.
 “He carried out this vocation with complete fidelity until at last God called him, saying ‘Good and faithful servant, enter into the joy of your Lord.'”
 Due to St. Joseph’s leadership of the Holy Family, he has been declared the protector and patron of the universal Catholic Church.

 Pope Leo XIII in his encyclical Quamquam Pluries (On the Devotion to St. Joseph) in 1889 explains why we place so much trust in this saint: